muhtasim24/UBRateMyProfessor/README.md

 **Required Must-have Stories**

-- [ ] User can create a review/rating
+- [X] User can create a review/rating
+- [X] User can add to the list of professors
+- [X] User can add to the list of subjects
 - [ ] User can search up professors
 - [ ] User can view all ratings and all subjects for each professor
+- [X] User can view the feed
+- [X] User can refresh the feed
 - [X] User can create an account
 - [X] User can login
 - [X] User stays logged in across restarts